Prospecting and setting appointments via cold call is not easy. But learn to overcome these objections, and you'll instantly find more success in it.

-A business-to-business client we at RAIN Group work with recently closed a mid-six figure deal that started with a cold call.
+A recent business-to-business client of ours closed a mid-six figure deal that started with a cold call.

 But it started out rocky.
 Indeed, about 20 seconds in to the cold call it almost fell apart.